 Most MSSPs who do security monitoring for their customers have to support a wide variety of their customer's chosen technologies.
 That means they need to support a broad list of vendors and telemetries.
 Most utilize brand name SIEMs and also rely on their engineering to do data parsing, build custom integrations, management tools, and basic automation.
 This often means time, dollars and headcount to maintain their systems and launching services with new customers.

-Here are some key elements that MSSPs should think about when considering an XDR.
+Here are some key elements that MSSPs should think about when considering an XDR security solution.

 - Machine-based correlation and detection capabilities.
 Machines can comb through large data sets and see patterns faster and more accurately than humans.
 And it would be nearly impossible for humans to do correlation across EDR alerts, network events, account services, vulnerability scan data, etc., to "triangulate" amongst sensors and more accurately distinguish between true signal and the noise of false positives.
 If machines can more accurately and consistently find real and actionable incidents, it means less time for analysts doing tier-one monitoring, i.e., staring at screens, and more time focusing on their customers and incident response.
 Which should result in happier analysts and improved job satisfaction.
 Machine-based detection could also mean 24x7 coverage with the added staffing.
 Overall for an MSSP business, this may enable them to hire less tier 1 staff and adding additional clients without having to add headcount.

 - Pre-built data models.
 MSSP vendors do not want to have to write custom rules/content/code in their SIEM and SOAR platforms for each new customer.
 It would be a huge advantage to have these complex models work out-of-the-box.
 This would mean reduced security engineering time and costs, or even better, freeing them to work on more value-added projects.